Top three reasons to hike through Banff and the Canadian Rockies

 Book This Adventure

-Discover and enjoy an abundance of breathtaking adventures on this six-day guided hiking trip through the Canadian Rockies!
-Let your guide take you on some of the best trails this area has to offer — spend your days learning about the indigenous cultures, making friendships with other hikers in the group, and exploring the soaring Canadian wilderness!
+Discover and enjoy an abundance of breathtaking adventures on this six-day guided hiking trip through the Banff National Park.
+Learn about the indigenous nature and culture of the Canadian Rockies.
+Let your guide take you on some of the best trails this area has to offer — spend your days making friendships with other hikers in the group, and explore the splendid Canadian landscape!

-Explore the Cory Pass to Edith Pass hiking traverse with your friendly and experienced guide, and learn something about the geology and wildlife of this part of Canada.
-Hike for 15 km (9 miles) and enjoy the stunning landscapes.
-As you ascend up and over Cory Pass, enjoy the amazing valley of the Gargoyles on the backside.
-Then, pass under the flanks of Mt.
-Louis, part of the Sawback Range and travel back to Banff for a warm meal and some R&R.
+As you’re traversing the Corry Pass to Edith Pass, your guide will share some interesting facts about the geology and wildlife of this part of Canada.
+During the 9-mile (15-kilometer) hike, you’ll enjoy stunning views of Alberta’s landscapes: as you ascend up and over Cory Pass, enjoy the views of Gargoyle Valley, and then pass under the flanks of Mt.
+Louis, part of the Sawbacks.
+Travel back to Banff for a warm meal and some R&R.

 Day 3: Plain of Six Glaciers — Victoria Glacier — Lake Louise Alpine Center

-Visit the Plain of the Six Glaciers at Lake Louise and hike the 15 km (9 miles) of moderate trail along the lake with stunning glacier views.
+Visit the Plain of the Six Glaciers at Lake Louise and hike the 9-mile (15-kilometer) moderate trail along the lake with stunning glacier views.
 You will have the opportunity to hike right up to the Victoria glacier, an amazing place surrounded by rock walls and glaciers descending from the high peaks.
 Spend the night at the Lake Louise Alpine Center and relax with your group.

-Head east down the David Thompson Highway, with time for short hikes and return to Calgary.
+On your last day you can do one of the shorter hikes, perhaps a trip to Lake O’Hara if possible.
 Prepare for your trip back home and enjoy your last moments in this amazing area!

 Meet your guide